pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

-In this tutorial, we're going to build a chat using Pusher's presence channels with the functionality to request e-signed Non-Disclosure Agreements (NDAs) to its members using the HelloSign API.
+In this tutorial, we're going to build a chat using Pusher's Presence Channels with the functionality to request e-signed Non-Disclosure Agreements (NDAs) to its members using the HelloSign API.

 The stack will be the following:
 - Java 7 or higher